Skip to main content

 Food as medicine provides support

-One important way to support people with an IDD and their caregivers is improving access to good nutrition through medically tailored home-delivered meals, nutritional education and nutritional counseling.
+One important way to support people with an IDD and their caregivers is improving access to good nutrition through medically tailored home-delivered meals and nutritional counseling and education.

-• Food as medicine — Nutrition has the proven power to help heal, prevent and manage chronic disease.
-Providing medically tailored meals is especially helpful for people with an IDD who have chronic conditions because it takes the guesswork out of getting the proper nutrition.
+• Food as medicine — Nutrition has the proven power to help prevent and manage chronic disease.
+Providing medically tailored meals is especially helpful for people with an IDD who have chronic conditions by taking the guesswork out of getting the proper nutrition.
 Special meal formulations, such as pureed foods, also help people who have dysphagia get the nutrition they need.
 Without it, complications can occur, such as dehydration and malnutrition.

 • Encourage independence — Some people with an IDD can live independently and manage some ADLs.
 Home-delivered meals make independent living easier by removing the more time-consuming and complicated tasks of meal planning, shopping and preparation.